infinum/qa-handbook/Tools/Using JIRA and Confluence.md

 * A collection of Test Cases, Test Sets, or Test Plans.
 * Each Test Case becomes executable.
-* Has a pass/fail/progress status.
+* Each Test Case within it has a pass/fail/progress status.

 ## Creating a new test case